Stein manifold

-In mathematics, in the theory of several complex variables and complex manifolds, a Stein manifold is a complex submanifold of the vector space of n complex dimensions.
+In mathematics, in the theory of several complex variables and complex manifolds, a Stein manifold is a closed, complex submanifold of the vector space of n complex dimensions.
+More intrinsically it can be defined as a complex manifold admitting a proper holomorphic embedding into $\C^n$ for some $n$.
 They were introduced by and named after Stein (1951).
 A Stein space is similar to a Stein manifold but is allowed to have singularities.
 Stein spaces are the analogues of affine varieties or affine schemes in algebraic geometry.

 Definition

-Suppose $X$ is a complex manifold of complex dimension $n$ and let $\mathcal O(X)$ denote the ring of holomorphic functions on $X.$ We call $X$ a Stein manifold if the following conditions hold:
+Suppose $X$ is a complex manifold of complex dimension $n$ and let $\mathcal O(X)$ denote the ring of holomorphic functions on $X.$ We call $X$ a Stein manifold if the following two conditions hold: